 Meeting with your Student Success Advisor on a regular basis is important.
 They can assist with the following:

-- Test Score Interpretation - Not sure what all those reading, writing and math pre-req levels mean?
-Still confused about how your SAT or ACCUPLACER scores provide a level?
+- Test Score Interpretation - Not sure what all those English and math pre-req levels mean from your Guided Self Placement?
 Work with your advisor for correct placement.

 - Program Information - Talk with your advisor about your academic plans and they can put you on the right pathway.